alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *What funded projects raise (log scale).
 RPG books sit to the right of accessories — they raise more — but both distributions have a long tail reaching toward the millions.*

 Accessories, meanwhile, play a different game.
 Their median funding goal is **$300** — basically a formality — and they blow past it: 88% of funded accessories raise at least double their goal, versus 75% for books.
-"Set a tiny goal and overfund" is a genuine strategy, and it's especially an accessory move.
+"Set a tiny goal and overfund” is a common strategy, especially for accessories.

 ## What actually predicts getting funded: who, not what

 Now the question the survivor data couldn't speak to.
 Using the failure-inclusive datasets, I built models to predict funding success and — importantly — checked how well they did out-of-sample, not just how nicely they fit.[^auc]

-Two models, two different kinds of information.
+I started with two models with different kinds of information.
 One knew only about the **creator**: how many projects they'd run before, how many succeeded, how many failed.
 The other knew only about the **project**: its genre, its goal, its country, its title.

-The creator model won, and not by a little — it predicted funding substantially better than the project model.[^whovwhat] On Kickstarter's RPG shelf, *who is asking* matters more than *what they're asking for*.
+The creator model won handily — it predicted funding substantially better than the project model.[^whovwhat] On Kickstarter's RPG lineup, *who is asking* matters more than *what they're asking for*.
 A creator's prior track record is the strongest single predictor I found: each past success multiplies the odds of funding, a strong prior success *rate* multiplies them a lot, and — symmetrically — **past failures predict future failure**.
 Reputation compounds in both directions.

 ![Odds-ratio plot of funding predictors from the creator-history model](/images/kickstarter_rpgs/success_or_plot.png)

 *What predicts getting funded, from the creator-history model (odds ratios).
 Bars to the right of 1 improve the odds — a strong prior success rate most of all — while prior failures (left of 1) drag them down.*

 This also explains the rising success rate.
 As the platform ages, a bigger and bigger share of launches come from people who've done it before and succeeded.
-The market didn't necessarily get easier; the *launchers* got more experienced.
+The market didn't necessarily get easier; apparently the *launchers* got more experienced.

 The project attributes still matter, just less.
 Holding other things equal: an actual RPG is more likely to fund than a board or card game; a "5E-compatible" or D&D/Pathfinder label helps further; US-based projects do a bit better.
 And there's the perennial Kickstarter finding — **modest goals fund more reliably.** Each tenfold increase in the goal cuts the odds of funding by roughly two-thirds.